 New Mexico's franchise tax is a flat annual fee of $50 that must be paid by all New Mexico corporations, including S corporations.

-Both the corporate income tax and the franchise tax are due on the 15th day of the third month after the close of a business's tax year.
+Both the corporate income tax and the franchise tax are due on the 15th day of the fourth month after the close of a business's tax year.

 Let's briefly look at additional details for five of the most common forms of New Mexico business: corporations (C corporations), S corporations, LLCs, partnerships, and sole proprietorships.

-Example: For the 2012 tax year, your S corporation had net income of $600,000.
+Example: For the 2018 tax year, your S corporation had net income of $600,000.
 Your S corporation will owe the $50 franchise tax.
-Each of the shareholders will pay tax on his or her individual state tax return on his or her portion of the $600,000 in net income; the rate each shareholder pays will vary depending on his or her overall taxable income for the year.
+Each of the shareholders will pay tax on his or her individual state tax return on his or her portion of the $600,000 in net income.
+The rate each shareholder pays will vary depending on his or her overall taxable income for the year.

-Example: For the 2012 tax year, your multi-member LLC, which has the default tax classification of partnership, had net income of $600,000.
-Each of LLC member will pay tax on his or her individual state tax return on his or her portion of the $600,000 in net income; the rate each member pays will vary depending on his or her overall taxable income for the year.
+Example: For the 2018 tax year, your multi-member LLC, which has the default tax classification of partnership, had net income of $600,000.
+Each of LLC member will pay tax on his or her individual state tax return on his or her portion of the $600,000 in net income.
+The rate each member pays will vary depending on his or her overall taxable income for the year.

-Example: For the 2012 tax year, your partnership had net income of $600,000.
-The $600,000 in net income will be divvied up between you and your fellow partners, and you will each pay tax on your respective portions on your respective state tax returns; the rate each partner pays will vary depending on his or her overall taxable income for the year.
+Example: For the 2018 tax year, your partnership had net income of $600,000.
+The $600,000 in net income will be divvied up between you and your fellow partners, and you will each pay tax on your respective portions on your respective state tax returns.
+The rate each partner pays will vary depending on his or her overall taxable income for the year.

-For further guidance on New Mexico's corporate income tax and franchise tax, check the Taxation and Revenue Department website.
+For further guidance on New Mexico's corporate income tax and franchise tax, check the New Mexico Taxation and Revenue Department.
 For information on business-related taxes in other states, check Nolo's 50-State Guide to Business Income Tax.
 And, if you're looking for detailed guidance on federal income tax issues, check Tax Savvy for Small Business, by Federick Daily (Nolo).